-- Swollen gums
+- Swollen and tender gums

 - Persistent bad breath

 - Pain when chewing

 The earliest stages of gum disease can go unnoticed, but your dentist can detect periodontal problems from routine checkups.